Musical Discourses on the National Idea in the 19th and 20th Centuries:

 À la hongroise 1 chair: Pál Richter

-Adrienne Kaczmarczyk, Institute for Musicology RCH ELTE, General Editor of the New Liszt Complete Critical Edition, Budapest Liszt’s criticism of Zigeunermusik
+Adrienne Kaczmarczyk, Institute for Musicology ELTE RCH, General Editor of the New Liszt Complete Critical Edition, Budapest Liszt’s criticism of Zigeunermusik

-Lili Veronika Békéssy, Institute for Musicology RCH ELTE, Budapest Circulating music news: Press networks between Vienna and Pest-Buda in 1857
+Lili Veronika Békéssy, Institute for Musicology ELTE RCH, Budapest Circulating music news: Press networks between Vienna and Pest-Buda in 1857

 |